Minnesota State Highway 23: History

 Another project expanded MN 23 to four lanes from St. Cloud eastward to Foley, which began July 1, 2011, and finished sometime in late 2012.
 This project expanded an 8 mi segment of the highway.
 While this section is technically part of the St. Cloud-to-I-35 portion of the corridor (and thus has less overall priority), the increase in traffic along this particular stretch led to a decision to expand the highway, as there have been major safety and mobility issues the last couple decades due to growth in the St. Cloud area.

+The "Gaps" project was a multi-stage project to widen MN 23 to four lanes in the two remaining two-lane sections between Willmar and St. Cloud.
+The 9 mi North Gap started expansion in May 2022, and was completed in November 2023.
+The 7 mi South Gap construction began in 2023 and was completed in 2024.

 Future

 MnDOT has designated MN 23 as a medium-priority Interregional Corridor along the majority of its length.
 As such, there are long-range plans to expand significant portions of the highway from two to four lanes.
 This resulted in the creation of the Highway 23 Coalition, and its ultimate vision for MN 23 is a four-lane expressway running from its interchange with I-90 in the southwest corner of Minnesota northeastward to its interchange with I-35 near Hinckley, although severe funding shortages are currently limiting expansion to certain segments.

 Currently, the section of highway that has the highest overall priority for expansion is the corridor between Willmar and St. Cloud.
 This is due in part to the corridor carrying a heavy volume of traffic (higher than what a standard two-lane highway is designed to safely carry), plus a subsequently higher-than-average accident rate.
 In addition, southwest Minnesota lacks four-lane access to both the Twin Cities (Minneapolis–Saint Paul) and the Interstate Highway System, and a MN 23 expressway from Willmar (which is the largest municipality in west central Minnesota) to St. Cloud would greatly alleviate both these issues.

-The "Gaps" project is a multi-stage project to widen MN 23 to four lanes in the two remaining two-lane sections between Willmar and St. Cloud.
-The 9 mi North Gap started expansion in May 2022, and is expected to complete in November 2023.
-The 7 mi South Gap is planned to begin in 2023 and be completed in 2024.